William Stryker: Age of Apocalypse

 In the alternate timeline depicted in the 1995 Age of Apocalypse storyline, William Stryker is raised by a preacher father who cares for him and other children in their town after most of the townspeople are slaughtered by mutants.
-However, in a tragic twist of fate, his father is later killed by other surviving humans.
-Consequently, Stryker lives in hiding, learning to depend on the kindness of both humans and mutants, which makes this version of him far more tolerant than his counterpart in Earth-616.
+However, his father is later killed by other surviving humans.
+Consequently, Stryker lives in hiding, learning to depend on both humans and mutants, which makes this version of him far more tolerant than his counterpart in Earth-616.

-Adopting the persona of the Prophet, Stryker begins to avenge humanity alongside a group known as the X-Terminated.
-He breaks into the apartment of Krakken, an engineer who built ovens to incinerate humans, and murders him, sparing his family.
-Before killing Krakken, the Prophet reveals that he previously destroyed one of Krakken's eyes and then finishes the job by decapitating him.
-Stryker studies the Sentinels and the mutants' hunt of humans to refine his skills in taking them down, claiming he has learned their weaknesses and that, despite their powers, his will and skill are superior.

-With ease, the Prophet climbs onto an attacking Sentinel, cuts into its head, and flips away as the robot is destroyed from the damage.
-He asserts that his talents were acquired by witnessing the slaughter of thousands, and that his victories honor their memory.
-When Weapon X leads a final assault on the last surviving City of Men, the Prophet allows the civilians to escape by throwing an explosive at Weapon X, leading his team out of the city.
-Once they are clear, the city is destroyed by Weapon X.

 Ultimate Marvel

 The Ultimate Marvel universe features two distinct versions of William Stryker.

 William Stryker Sr.

-This iteration of William Stryker is an Admiral named William Stryker Sr., who serves as the leader of the anti-mutant conspiracy within the U.S. Government.
-He is also associated with the creation of the Legacy Virus before being arrested and presumably committing suicide off-screen.
+This iteration of William Stryker is an admiral named William Stryker Sr., who serves as the leader of the anti-mutant conspiracy within the U.S. Government.